-From the Wilderness of Paran Moshe's journal reminds us that the new generation of Redeemed souls started their ascent to the present location.
-They encamped at Mount Hor, where Aharon surrendered his priestly garments and functions to his son Elazar, died, and was buried.
+From the Wilderness of Paran Moshe's journal reminds us that the new generation marched directly to Mount Hor - where Aharon died and was buried.
 They then encamped at Kadesh, where the King of Edom threatened them with genocide if they set foot into his territory, and they held their peace, and moved on.

-Then, as we have been reading lately, they had to deal with a series of attacks launched against them in rapid succession by the Kings of Arad, of Cheshbon, and of Bashan - as well as a conspiracy launched against them by the Kings of Moav and the Midyani.
+Along the way they had to deal with a series of attacks launched against them by the Kings of Arad, of Cheshbon, and of Bashan - as well as a conspiracy launched against them by the Kings of Moav and the Midyani.

-The journal of departures concludes with these words, which bring us current:
+The journal of points of departure concludes with these words, which bring us current: